 Apps connected.
 Gmail or Zendesk, your help center or Notion docs as a knowledge source, Slack for human-review routing.

 Start conservative: draft-only mode for the first week.
-Once you see the drafts are reliably good, graduate the safe categories (how-to questions, order status) to auto-send.
+Once the drafts are reliably good, graduate the safe categories (how-to questions, order status) to auto-send.

 3. Weekly Report Generator (Operations)